MakeSchool/SpriteBuilder-Cocos2D-Docs/1.1/overview_update/overview_update.md

 - **Do not multiply with delta**: If the framerate drops the game will slow down

 This extensive [discussion](http://www.learn-cocos2d.com/2013/10/game-engine-multiply-delta-time-or-not/) provides some good background information on which option to choose for which game.

-##Where to go from here
-This concludes the very basic introduction to Cocos2D.
-The next chapters will describe SpriteBuilder features and how they can be used to create Cocos2D games.
-After the SpriteBuilder introduction all Cocos2D core features will be discussed in detail in individual chapters.